Erich von Stroheim during the production of "The Wedding March", 1926

 The collection includes a wide palette of materials: scripts, contracts, documentation of legal conflicts, memos, books by and about Stroheim, over 600 photos, posters, news clippings, audio recordings and a number of other ephemeral items that are essential to illuminating Stroheim's personality from his beginnings as an actor in Hollywood to his cinematic masterpieces from the 1920s and his later film and theater career in America and Europe.

-The "Richard Koszarski – Erich von Stroheim Collection" will be processed and made accessible in the following years.
-Our goal is to present it to the public as a digitally accessible, online research collection by the end of 2024.
-We also plan to start a sponsoring project in 2023 to help make our collection accessible and to purchase further (now restored) films by Stroheim.
-Details to follow.
+The "Richard Koszarski – Erich von Stroheim Collection" will be processed and catalogued over the next years with the aim to present it to the public as an online research collection.
+Sponsorships are available to help make our collection accessible and to purchase further (now restored) films by Stroheim.
+If you are interested, please contact Alessandra Thiele, .

 Contact